katherinesebastin/NewsBoard/README.md

 # NewsBoard

-NewsBoard is a simple and professional application that retrieves and displays news using the NewsAPI.org service.
+NewsBoard is a simple news web app.
+It shows the latest news headlines and also lets users search for news using any keyword.
-The app allows users to:
-- View top headlines
-- Search news using any keyword
-- Browse articles in a clean UI
+It uses:
-The project is built using Deno + Hono for the backend and React + Vite for the frontend.
+- Deno + Hono for the backend
+- React + Vite for the frontend
+- NewsAPI.org to get real news data

 ## Features

-### 1. Get Current Top Headlines
+### 1. Top Headlines

-Fetches the latest top headlines
-Uses backend route: GET /news/top?country=us
+- Shows latest news articles
+- Default country is US
+- Example endpoint: `GET /news/top?country=us`

-### 2. Search News by Keyword
+### 2. Search News

-User can search any news topic
+- User can search any topic
-Uses backend route: GET /news/search?q=keyword
+- Example endpoint: `GET /news/search?q=keyword`

-### 3. Modern and Responsive UI
+### 3. User Interface

-- Clean layout
-- Smooth hover effects
+- Simple and clean design
-- Responsive for all screen sizes
+- Responsive
+- Each article shows:
+  - Title
+  - Source
+  - Date
+  - Short description
+  - Link to full article

 ## Technologies Used

 ### Backend
 - Deno
 - Hono
-- NewsAPI.org client via fetch
+- Fetch API (to get data from NewsAPI)
 - CORS enabled for local frontend

 ### Frontend